awsdocs/amazon-kendra-developer-guide/doc_source/gs-cli.md

 1. Do the [Prerequisites](gs-prerequisites.md)\.

-1. Enter the following command to create an index
+1. Enter the following command to create an index\.

    ```
    aws kendra create-index \